martinschorb/volumealign/docs/usage.md

 - **dataset metadata file:** the path of the `idoc` file for the SerialEM (Super)Montage.

 - **browse:** use this dropdown to browse the directory.
 To move up (`..`) multiple times, you have to close the selector (`x` on the very right) for each additional step up.

+### Image stack - FIB-SEM

+- **dataset root directory:** the directory path where the images are stored.
+They should be in aplphabetical order according to the layers.
+- **Resolution values:** the pixel sizes in `x/y` and the section spacing in `z` in nm.

 ## Generate Tile Pairs

 This step will tell Render which of the tiles are neighbours in `x` and `y` and also in `z`.
 It will then have a collection of pairs that it can try to match with each other all in parallel.